eduveks/maibery/README.md

 ## Local Development Links

-After starting the Pluto application and finished the NPM installs, these links below will be available.
+After starting the Maibery application and finished the NPM installs, these links below will be available.

 Backoffice:
  - http://localhost:9000/